faisalnazik/Django-REST-framework-React.JS-Typescript/README.md

 ### Status - Incomplete (But you can still run backend by installing the requirements/local.txt , then migrate the db and just load on localhost:8000/api/)

-### To run Frontend React App You have to Install dependencies by running commands in my-app-ts directory

-- $ npm install
-- $ npm start

-Load react app on http://localhost:3000

 ### API ROOT TILL NOW

     http://localhost:8000/api/avatars/